-Artificial separation before the gestational age of neonatal viability authors acknowledge this fact, they maintain that because life and death are key aspects of a physiological process involving inherent risk to multiple joined living organisms, the cutoff for viability (whenever it is) delineates this classification.
-5 Ars-, Latin: craft; encompassing the modern concept of technology; related to artifact and ardent than minutes to hours after birth.
-In these medically indicated, tragic, but circumstances, multidisciplinary discussions are key, involving the patient, her family and/or support system, her nursing team, the neonatology team, her obstetrician and/or her Maternal Fetal Medicine physician.
-Pastoral care and perinatal services should be offered hospice whenever available, prior to delivery, if time permits.
+Artificial separation before the gestational age of neonatal viability circumstances, severe of with the understanding of all parties involved that the fetus/neonate will likely not survive more than a few hours after birth.
+In these tragic, but medically indicated, circumstances, multidisciplinary discussions are kev, involving the patient, her family and/or support system, her nursing team, the neonatology team, her obstetrician and/or her maternal fetal medicine physician.
+Pastoral care and perinatal palliative services should be offered prior to delivery when available and if time permits.

-Artificial separation prior to 23-24 weeks ought only to be undertaken in the most severe of circumstances, with understanding of all parties involved that the fetus/neonate will likely not survive more
+Artificial separation prior to 23-24 weeks ought only to be undertaken in the most